HariSekhon/Knowledge-Base/travel.md

 #### Istanbul

+Istanbul is one big tourist trap.

 I am shocked how expensive Istanbul is, triply so arriving from Morocco.

-Restaurants will often cost £30 per head without alcohol for food that would be cheaper in the UK.
+Restaurants will often cost £30 per head without alcohol for food that would be cheaper even in the UK.

 £6 for an orange juice when it was £1.50-£2 in Morocco the week earlier...
 £2-4 for a water.
+Meanwhile in the supermarkets a fresh squeezed juice in a bottle is £1.50 or a 500ml water bottle for 10-20p.

 The locals says it is because of the rent prices and that Antalya is even more expensive.

-Meanwhile in the supermarkets a fresh squeezed juice in a bottle is £1.50 or a 500ml water bottle for 10-20p.
+It doesn't even matter which restaurant you go to, and Google Maps reviews can't be trusted.
+Almost everywhere seems to have 4.7, 4.8,
+4.9 or 5.0 ratings for places that would b e 4.1 - 4.3 in the rest of the world.
+You follow to a "recommended" place and find it even more overpriced than the others.
+Either reviews are not factoring in price or there is a lot of fake review inflation in Istanbul.

+The airport is, expectedly even worse. £17 for a bolognese that would be £5-8 anywhere else, £20 for a burger etc.

 Taxis are bad too.